xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 </pre>
 </div>

-Note: This profiles is not applicable for J2 based systems {: .notice--info}
+Note: This profiles is applicable only for J2 based systems with etcam {: .notice--info}